bpocallaghan/generators/readme.md

 ```
 php artisan generate:middleware AuthenticateAdmin
 ```
-This will generate a AuthenticateAdmin Middleware file.
+This will generate an AuthenticateAdmin Middleware file.

 ### Configuration